jupyter/docker-stacks/README.md

 **Example 1:**

 This command pulls the `jupyter/scipy-notebook` image tagged `2023-07-25` from Docker Hub if it is not already present on the local host.
-It then starts a container running a Jupyter Server and JupyterLab frontend and exposes the container's internal port `8888` to port `10000` of the host machine:
+It then starts a container running a Jupyter Server with the JupyterLab frontend and exposes the container's internal port `8888` to port `10000` of the host machine:

 ```bash
 docker run -p 10000:8888 jupyter/scipy-notebook:2023-07-25